 Don’t be a silhouette.
 Poor lighting reduces the quality of your video, and with it, the sense that you are meeting face-to-face.
 Consider reducing back lighting (e.g., close blinds) and increasing front lighting.
 Dedicated front lights make a huge difference in small spaces with poor lighting—we use them in several of our “Hangout” rooms at Kitware.

 Align your camera.
 If your camera is roughly at eye level, then you will look like you are sitting across the table from someone.
 If your camera is pointing up or down at an extreme angle, then the visual cues are much harder to interpret, and you will loose much of the value that video conferencing provides.
 The same goes for the video screen placement.
 We have found that mounting the camera below the TV in the conference room generally works out well for a seated audience.

-Do you have your own video call tips?
+Do you have your own video conferencing tips?
 What am I missing?
 I look forward to your comments.